lopezgarridolab/lopezgarridolab.github.io/research.md

 Sporulation of _Bacillus subtilis_

-Besides this, tx research sub-lines are developed in the lab
+Plus, the following research sub-lines are developed in the lab.
+Click on any of them to learn more.